Our Vision for Healthcare Communication

 Dr. Volandes is a physician researcher, Associate Professor at Harvard Medical School, and co-Founder of the Foundation.
 He is an internationally recognized expert on the use of video decision support tools, decision science, and ethics.
 He leads an internationally recognized group of innovators and video artists who create video support tools to better inform patients about their options for medical care.
 Dr. Volandes’ work has been featured in major publications and national media and he is the author of The Conversation: A Revolutionary Plan for End-of-Life Care.
 He received his undergraduate degree from Harvard, a medical degree from Yale, and a Masters of Public Health from Harvard.

 Dr. Davis is a co-Founder of the Foundation.
 She has had a long-standing interest in applying her legal skills for vulnerable populations within the healthcare system to promote more patient-centered care.
 Prior to her medical career, Dr. Davis was a practicing attorney who advocated on behalf of Medicaid recipients and the uninsured as well as represented individuals and corporations in corporate criminal matters.
 She received her undergraduate degree from Harvard, a law degree from the University of Pennsylvania, and a medical degree from Harvard.

-Dr. Abbo is an internist, hospitalist, and palliative care physician who is the medical director at CountyCare, the Medicaid managed care plan for the Cook County Health and Hospital System.
-He previously was an Assistant Professor of Medicine at the University of Chicago where his research focused on the nexus of the patient, the health care delivery system, and the law.
+Dr. Abbo is an internist, hospitalist, and palliative care physician who is currently a strategic medical director for quality at Blue Cross and Blue Shield of Illinois.
+He previously was the medical director at CountyCare, the Medicaid managed care plan for the Cook County Health and Hospital System, after a career in academic medicine at the University of Chicago where his research and teaching focused on the nexus of the patient, the health care delivery system, and the law.
 Dr. Abbo received his undergraduate degree from John Carroll University, his medical and law degrees from the University of Chicago, and an Executive MBA from the Kellogg School of Management at Northwestern University.